hkurosu/oauth2-sso-samples/README.md

 # Run in eclipse

 - Import tonr, sparklr, keyhole and oauth2sso with "Existing Maven projects" (Import -> Maven)
 - Import also spring-security-oauth2 and spring-security-jwt from spring-security-oauth.
+(This should not be necessary, but eclipse will complain about spring-security-oauth2-2.0.xsd file if they are not imported).

+Now you can deploy all 3 apps (tonr2, sparklr2, keyhole2) into your Servers environment!